All posts by: Kevin Mendoza

 Sell-By Date: Aimed at retailers, this date indicates the date by which the store should sell the product to ensure that the consumer has a reasonable amount of time to use it before its quality begins to decline.
 However, this doesn’t mean a product should not be consumed after its “sell-by” date and it has virtually no impact on the safety of the product.

 Best-By/Before Date: Probably the most common, this date is similar to the “use-by” date and indicates the date by which the product is expected to be at its best quality.
-It is often found on items like packaged foods, canned goods, and snacks.
+It is often found on fermented items like dairy products.
+It is also found on packaged foods, canned goods, and snacks.
 Consuming products after the “best by” date doesn’t necessarily pose health risks, but the flavor, texture, and nutritional content may have started to decline.
 Many foods are still safe to eat well beyond the “best by” date if they’ve been stored properly and show no signs of spoilage.

 Freeze-By: This date indicates when a product should be frozen to maintain peak quality, similar to above.
 It is not a purchase or safety date.